 Do not claim the words and ideas of another as your own; give credit where credit is due.
 Use quotation marks to indicate the exact words of another; carefully cite sources and acknowledge what material has been borrowed.
 When summarizing or rearranging the order of a sentence, you still need to credit the source.
 One can be guilty of plagiarism inadvertently through ignorance or carelessness.
-See Turabian 7.9, 15.1, and 25.1 (8th ed.) for excellent advice on avoiding plagiarism, paraphrasing, and citing ideas that are not your own.
-Andrews University's statement on Academic Integrity from the Andrews University Bulletin 2013-2014 (p.
-33) is included here:
+Plagerism in any form is totally unacceptable.
+For a full statement on Andrews University's academic integrity policy see Andrews University Bulletin under Academic Integrity.
+Also see Turabian 4.2.4, 7.9, 15.1, and 25.1 (9th ed.) for excellent advice on avoiding plagiarism, paraphrasing, and citing ideas that are not your own.